octoscorp/GDS-Jam2/README.md

 See card.gd changes

 ### Enemies
-- Cactus - only moves when offscreen
+- Cactus - only moves when offscreen (or within small radius of player? - could pretend to be part of the background, then take a swing.
+Credit Conor (conversation re faceless cactus) for inspiration)
 - At least 1 ranged type

 ### Card choice criteria